lemaoliu/WLAC/test-data/Readme.txt

 }

 Participants need to predict the target word for this example.
-If the target word is "Council", then participants need to send me the following format to me as follows:
+If the target word is "Council", then participants need to send me the following format:

 {
     "src":"安全 理事会 ，",